Shendruk-Lab/NIAMH-MPCD/Sphinx/Userguide/source/HardCoded/HardCoded.rst

 By default, the Xoroshiro generator is used, as it is significantly faster while still retaining a sufficiently large period for MPCD simulations.
 To enable the Mersenne-Twister method, uncomment the ``// # define RNG_MERSENNE`` line in ``mpcd/headers/definitions.h``.

-Mersenne-Twister Options
+Mersenne-Twister options
 ------------------------

 .. note::
     These options only take effect if the Mersenne-Twister random number generator is enabled.

-Of the two random number generator options, only the Mersenne-Twister has configureable options.
+Of the two random number generator options, only the `Mersenne-Twister <http://www.math.sci.hiroshima-u.ac.jp/m-mat/MT/emt.html>`_ has configureable options.

 .. warning::
     These options are not designed to be configurable by a typical user.